andrewmoise/grits/README.md

 ![Screenshot showing basic JS commands](doc/images/intro-1.png)

-(screenshot - evaluating 1+2, defining and calling a function)

 But, you can also run Unix-like commands and interact with the little filesystem:

 ![Screenshot showing Unix-like commands](doc/images/intro-2.png)

 These commands are chained together via Response bytestreams, with function chaining analogous to `|` in Unix. `.to()` is analogous to `>`, `from().` is almost analogous to `<`.

 The files you're editing are located on the server's storage.
-The system is backed on a Merkle tree, which makes it natural to efficiently work remotely while maintaining strong cache-coherency guarantees.
+The system is backed on a Merkle tree, which makes it natural to efficiently work remotely while maintaining cache-coherency guarantees.
 It also means it's easy to make copy-on-write copies of big things for your own editing.

 This means you can make custom versions of anything the server is running, which then become something you can run instead.
 For example, we can make a copy of `//client/lib` so we can customize the whole Gimbal interface: